 Charles Schwab vs. Fidelity: Fees & account minimums

 Neither Charles Schwab nor Fidelity charge annual or monthly fees to maintain a brokerage account.
-Both charge commissions of $0.00 per trade.
-Both charge trading commissions of $0.65 per options contract and $1 per bond.
+Neither charges commissions for online U.S. stock or ETF trades.
+Both charge trading commissions of $0.65 per options contract and $1 per bond for secondary market trades.
 Charles Schwab charges a $1.50 commission per futures contract — Fidelity doesn’t allow futures trading.
-Charles Schwab charges up to $49.95 to buy transaction-fee mutual funds, while Fidelity charges $49.95 only for non-Fidelity transaction-fee funds.
+Charles Schwab charges up to $49.95 to buy mutual funds that aren’t available via Schwab Mutual Fund OneSource, and Fidelity charges $49.95 for non-Fidelity transaction-fee funds.
 Fidelity’s margin rates are also lower than Schwab’s for traders with larger debit balances.

 If you’d rather take a hands-off approach to your investments, Fidelity offers several different portfolio management options.
 Fidelity Go is the firm’s robo-advisor, which utilizes automatic trading algorithms to make investments at a very low cost for users, an annual fee of 0.35% of your account balance.
 Fidelity Personalized Planning and Advice uses automated trading algorithms together with expert coaching, for an annual fee of 0.50% of your account balance.
 With Fidelity’s Portfolio Advisory Services, professional money managers handle your investments for an annual fee of 0.50% to 1.50% of your account balance, depending on assets invested.